 What makes us visit galleries and museums?
 Is it the very personal pleasurable gain through enjoying the artworks, or is it the social recognition that we try to obtain by taking and posting selfies in the cultural context online?
-On the International Museum Day, when many world museums and galleries open their doors to the public for free, thousands of people rush through the exhibitions with cameras memorizing their encounter with the art.
-There is no time to take a better look, breathe in and reflect!
+On International Museum Day, when many world museums and galleries open their doors to the public for free, thousands of people rush through the exhibitions with cameras memorizing their encounters with the art.
+There is no time to take a better look, breathe in, and reflect!

 In Jakarta, Indonesia, I have even witnessed visitors walking through the galleries with their mobile phones recording the whole experience of looking around.
 Is it reporting live on Facebook/Instagram/Snapchat?
 Or is that postponing the pleasure for later viewing?
 Do we not have time to stop and enjoy the art?
 Why do we have time to stop in front of the painting and pose for selfies?
 Why do we have time to retake the photograph, in case our firstly shot facial expression didn’t turn out the way we wanted?
-Does this kind of behavior raise our social profile of supposed art lover or art connoisseur?
+Does this kind of behavior raise our social profile of supposed art lovers or art connoisseurs?

-You might think this proof of our tragical sadness ends here.
+You might think this proof of our tragic sadness ends here.
 But what I witnessed at the Galeri Nasional Indonesia, on the day when museums should be celebrated, was a true escalation of art raping for the sake of our egoistic need for public attention.
 Even if this surely is not a single example, I was genuinely shocked.

 Hunger for likes